 What Causes Depression?

 No one knows exactly what causes depression, although it appears to be an illness that may result from the interplay of many biological and environmental factors.
 Depressive reactions, which can involve sad mood but not the physical signs and symptoms of a major depressive episode, occur as a result of a particular event.
 Depressed moods can also be a side effect of medication, hormonal changes (such as before menstrual periods or after childbirth), or a physical illness, such as the flu or a viral infection.
 Clinical depression involves a syndrome of many physical and emotional or behavioral symptoms that can occur for no apparent reason in people who are biologically vulnerable to the disorder.

-Although the exact causes of major depression and dysthymia are unknown, researchers currently believe that both forms of depression are caused by a malfunction of brain circuits that regulate mood, thinking and behavior.
+Although the exact causes of major depression and dysthymia are unknown, researchers currently believe that both of these forms of depression are caused by a malfunction of brain circuits that regulate mood, thinking and behavior.
 Brain chemicals called neurotransmitters (such as serotonin, norepinephrine and dopamine) are important for healthy nerve cell connections; medicines that can regulate levels of these chemicals can help to fine-tune the efficiency of how these brain circuits function.